Ankursinsinwar/Smart-Home-Dashboard/README.md

 🏡 Smart Home Dashboard
 =======================

 A modern **Smart Home Dashboard** for monitoring and controlling smart devices in real time.
-This dashboard integrates **Firebase** for authentication, database, and real-time updates.
+This dashboard integrates **Firebase** for database, and real-time updates.

 🚀 Features
 -----------